-With the release of The Last Record Album in 1975, George’s songwriting for the band had virtually diminished, signifying his lack of interest in the jazz fusion sound the group were heading towards.
+With the release of The Last Record Album in 1975, George’s songwriting for the band had virtually diminished, signifying his lack of interest in the jazz fusion sound the group was heading towards.
 Although their North American tour in the spring of 1976 with The Who kept him engaged and occupied.

 By 1978, Lowell George had only recorded three songs and two collaborations on the last two albums, despite still producing them.
 The release of their first live album Waiting for Columbus in 1978 proved to be a hit, becoming their biggest selling album.
-Although much of George’s vocals and slide guitar were dubbed over afterwards in the studio.
+Although much of George’s vocals and slide guitar were dubbed over afterward in the studio.

 Hostility increased among the members of the band, specifically between Lowell George and Payne, but also with Barrere in relation to the musical direction and leadership of the group.
-This finally led to the departure of Payne and Barrere in 1979, signalling the end of the band.
+This finally led to the departure of Payne and Barrere in 1979, signaling the end of the band.

 Just eleven days prior to his death, Lowell George, on a talk show with Bill Flanagan, asserted that even without the presence of Barrere and Payne, he was quite eager to reform the band so that he could exercise his full authority over its musical direction.

 Lowell George’s remarkable slide guitar technique had also turned him into a popular session player during the 1970s.
 He contributed to the works of John Sebastian, Harry Nilsson, Bonnie Raitt, John Cale, Jackson Browne, and more.